difference between democracy and monarchy

 Monarchy, on the other hand, is a form of government where power is passed down from one generation to the next, based on the concept of heredity.
 A monarch typically has a hereditary right to rule, and is not accountable to the citizens.
 In some cases, the monarch may be granted some degree of power-sharing with an elected representative assembly, but ultimately the final decision remains with the monarch.

-See also difference between soul and spirit
+See also difference between entrepreneur and management

 In a monarchy, the king or queen is typically the head of state, and the government is structured around their ability to make decisions.
 Unlike in a democratic society, the citizens do not have the right to choose their leaders, and are not guaranteed the same levels of freedom, equality and justice.